The photo shows a man throwing ice on hilsa on a truck.

 Metal drums, plastic containers and poles were seen across Meghna river and sea estuary.
 Locals said these nets are known as bindi jal or behundi jal.
 Since the mouth of this net is open, it swallows everything.
 The tail of this net is triangle-shaped, which is known as duraira.

 These nets are set up in the river using rods, sacks of bricks, bamboo poles and so on.
 Whatever enters the nets cannot escape.
 The fishermen empty the nets twice a day into their boats.
 Coming ashore, they sell the large fish in the market and the wholesale hubs.
 There are also the hilsa jatka, other small fish and fries.
-They fishermen either discard these or dry these to make shutki.
+The fishermen either discard these or dry these to make shutki.

 Th fishermen say they set up these traps in the shallow waters of the river.
-But they actually set these up in the deeper waters at the river mouths too, preventing the fish to enter the river.
+But they actually set up these in the deeper waters at the river mouths too, preventing the fish to enter the river.

-Project director Molla Imdadullah said young hilsa (jatka) and other fish fries stay in water 3 to 4 ft deep.
-They cannot take the pressure of deep water.
-That is why during high tide, the fish fry take shelter near the submerged sandbars.
-Then when the tides goes out, the unscrupulous people catch these in their nets.
 He said at the estuary, Patuakhali's Sonar Char, Bhola's Dhalchar, Noakhali's Nijhum Dwip, Chattogram's Sandwip, are routes for hilsa.
 Large behundu nets are being set up in these areas.
 Illegal nets are also being set up at the Meghna-Tentulia rivers too.
 When he was posted in Bhola, he had ensured that the illegal nets were destroyed.

 The behundi nets are most harmful for the jatka or small hilsa.
-Then there is the khuti (pole) or kharchi net, then the pitano nets, the moshari (mosquito net) or char gherajal, ghen paijal, ghunti nets, kona nets, dhara nets and last of the the current nets.
+Then there is the khuti (pole) or kharchi net, then the pitano nets, the moshari (mosquito net) or char gherajal, ghen paijal, ghunti nets, kona nets, dhara nets and last of the current nets.
 It will take a few years for a current net to destroy the amount of jatka that is destroyed in a behundi net.
 A pitano net does the harm or a thousand current nets.
 The harmful and illegal nets are not laid by any poor fishermen.
 Even the jatka caught by the poorer fishermen are of larger size.
 It is the nets of the richer and powerful that is destroying the hilsa eggs and fry as well as other fish fry.

 Sand grabbers are hilsa foe

-Bhola's fishermen say, other than illegal nets, it is the extraction of sand from Maghna-Tentulia rivers that cause of low catch of hilsa in full season.
-They formed a large human chain in Ilisha last month, demanding a halt to sand extraction.
+Bhola's fishermen say, other than illegal nets, it is the extraction of sand from Maghna-Tentulia rivers that cause low catch of hilsa in full season.
+They formed a large human chain in hilsa last month, demanding a halt to sand extraction.
 They have placed memos in this regard several times to the district administration too.

 According to Bhola district administration's revenue department, for two years the district administration has been leasing out balu mohals (sand deposits) in Meghna river in four packages.
 The lessees can extract 41,826,320 cubic feet (4 crore 18 lakh 26 thousand 320 cubic feet) of sand ever year.

-However, a spot visit reveal that alongside legal sand extraction, thousands and thousand of cubic feet of sand is lifted illegally in the deep of night from South Meghna and Tentulia rivers in Bhola.
+However, a spot visit reveals that alongside legal sand extraction, thousands and thousand of cubic feet of sand is lifted illegally in the deep of night from South Meghna and Tentulia rivers in Bhola.
 The administration often seizes their equipment, vessels and people and imposes fines on them.

-The fisheries ministry has reportedly issued letters to the concerned departments to bring an end to sand extraction during the hilsa breeding season and when the jatka are still growing.
+The fisheries ministry has reportedly issued letters to the departments concerned to bring an end to sand extraction during the hilsa breeding season and when the jatka are still growing.

 *This report appeared in the print and online editions of Prothom Alo and has been rewritten in English by Hasanul Banna